jax-ml/jax/docs/notebooks/How_JAX_primitives_work.md

 #### JIT of reverse differentiation

-Notice that the abstract evaluation of the `multiply_add_value_and_jvp` is using only abstract values, while in the absensce of JIT we used `ConcreteArray`.
+Notice that the abstract evaluation of the `multiply_add_value_and_jvp` is using only abstract values, while in the absence of JIT we used `ConcreteArray`.

 ```{code-cell} ipython3
 :id: FZ-JGbWZPq2-